Officers

 Secretary, Executive Director

-Kimberley Russo served as Director of Community Investment for United Way of Central and Northeastern Connecticut for more than 10 years.
+Kimberley Russo served as Director of Community Investment for United Way of Central and Northeastern Connecticut for 11 years.
 Russo previously worked as a program manager for Meriden-Wallingford Chrysalis and as a residential services coordinator for Domestic Violence Resource Center of South County in Rhode Island.
 Kimberley became the Executive Director of The Fund for Greater Hartford in September 2015.
 Kim is Secretary of the Board.

 Trustees